Tips for Hatching Black Copper Marans Eggs

-Black Copper Maran egg have a very thick, waterproof shell, making the hatching process a bit more complicated than other hatching eggs.
+Black Copper Marans eggs have a very thick shell, making the hatching process a bit more challenging for your chicks.
 The dark brown pigment of the egg adds additional layers to the shell, so the darkest of the dark eggs have the thickest shells.
-These eggs take longer to hatch — on average an extra 14 hours more (22 days) because the chicks take longer to peck their way out of that thick shell.
+These eggs take longer to hatch — on average an extra 14 hours more (22 days) because it takes longer for the chicks to peck their way out of that thick shell.
 Add to that the possibility of a smaller air sack inside the shell (keep reading to help remedy this), and you could end up with chicks that struggle to exit before their air runs out — even after you’ve waited a full 22 or 23 days to meet them!
 I’ve lost some chicks right before hatching because of this and it’s heartbreaking!

 Instructions

 After you receive your hatching eggs in the mail, place them upright with the small end pointed down and give them time to come to room temperature.
 At the same time, turn your incubator on and allow the temperature inside to regulate.
-Rest the eggs for about 18 hours and warm them gradually before placing them in your incubator.
+Rest the eggs for about 12-18 hours before placing them in your incubator.

-Some sources say that with Copper Maran hatching eggs you should run the incubator dry for the first 14 days.
-No humidity!
-This allows for a larger air pocket to form in the egg, (which happens when liquid evaporates from inside the shell) thus providing more time for the chick to peck through that thick shell.
-After day 14, add water and increase humidity during the hatch up to 60%.
+Some sources say that Copper Marans hatching eggs should run dry (no water added) for the first 14 days, which allows for a larger air pocket to form in the egg.
+The air pocket forms when liquid evaporates from inside the shell, so allowing a larger air pocket to form provides more time for the chick to peck through the thick shell.
+However, it is also suggested that you should not let the humidity inside the incubator get too low (below 30%) during this period.
+After day 14, add water and increase humidity up to 60% during the hatch.
 Another source suggested sanding the shell to remove some of the thickness before incubating.
-I’m planning to try this method and will report results!
+I’ve never tried this method, but would be interested in hearing from anyone who has.

-When you start to hear cheeping inside your eggs, this is a sign that your chicks are calling to each other and synchronizing the hatch.
-During your hatch, you can place a soft cloth in your incubator to keep the chicks from slipping on the surface after hatching.
-If you’re worried about the cloth absorbing humidity, you can dampen it with warm water.
-Since your chicks can survive 24 to 48 without food or water, leave them in your incubator to encourage the other chicks to hatch.
+When you start to hear cheeping from inside your eggs, this is a sign that your chicks have pecked through the air sac and are calling to each other to synchronize the hatch.
+Since your chicks can survive up to 48 hours without food or water, leave them in your incubator after hatching to encourage the other chicks to hatch.
+Opening the incubator during the hatching period can cause chicks to become shrink wrapped from the dry air and die during hatch, so resist the temptation to remove the hatched chicks.

 A good hatch rate for Marans is 65% to 75%.